Over the last few days, social media has been hammered with one particular call to action in regards to saving the

 Always acknowledge your privilege before making suggestions on diet.
 Support organisations that are helping Indigenous communities gain back their rights and preserve/protect their land.
 VOTE CONSCIOUSLY.
 Move far away from victim-blaming and pointing fingers at meat-eaters, and put in the work to dismantle capitalism instead.

-Individual actions are so important, but they can sadly only do so much.
-The world will never change unless there is work being done on tearing down the system that got us into this mess… Remember that.
+Individual actions are so important, absolutely, but they can unfortunately only do so much.
+The world will never change unless there is work being done on tearing down the system that got us into this mess… Remember, Veganism is part of the solution, but not the whole solution.

 Now keep being kind and let’s get to work ♡